cloudposse-archives/terraform-aws-kops-state-backend/README.md

 ## Usage

+**IMPORTANT:** The `master` branch is used in `source` just as an example.
+In your code, do not pin to `master` because there may be breaking changes between releases.
+Instead pin to the release tag (e.g. `?ref=tags/x.y.z`) of one of our [latest releases](https://github.com/cloudposse/terraform-aws-kops-state-backend/releases).

 This example will create a DNS zone called `us-east-1.cloudxl.net` and delegate it from the parent zone `cloudxl.net` by setting `NS` and `SOA` records in the parent zone.

 It will also create an S3 bucket with the name `cp-prod-kops-state` for storing `kops` state.